dmitr101/german_strings_slide_deck/slides.md

 If we are not bound by the standard and have a specific use case in mind, we can optimize for:

-* Search and sort operations
+* Equality and ordering operations
 * Avoiding copies where possible
 * Fast small strings
 * `std::string` *is usually good at the last one*